 Today, external secondary data is one of the biggest sources of insights as well as a foundation for creating executive decisions wherever it is in business, in medicine, science or in statistics.

-Let’s break down each external data source from the above infographic.
+Let’s break down each external data source from the above infographic and add some new.

 Data.gov provides over free 150,000 datasets available through federal, state and local governments.
 They are free, and accessible online.